I grew up in the Boston area. It should come as no surprise to you that I'm a die-hard Red Sox fan.

 Like any good American lesbian, I'm a fan of the USWNT.
 In Europe, I root for the Girls in Green.

-I root for the Orlando Pride in the NWSL.
+At the club level, I root for the Orlando Pride in the NWSL.
 (Neither Boston, San Diego, nor San Francisco have clubs, so there's no obvious geographically-based loyalty to be had).
 I'm pretty sure I started rooting for them because of how adorable Ali Krieger and Ashlyn Harris are together.
 What can I say?
 I'm really, really gay.
 It doesn't hurt that their home kit is purple—my favorite color—and much of the semiotics around them is Space Coast-themed.
 Ad astra!

 I root for TJ's Xolos in the Liga MX Femenil.